iawia002/lux/README.md

 ## Known issues

-## About this project

-I am just a college student and this is one of my amateur projects(I need to finish my school stuff first).
-I am very happy and surprised that so many people like this project, thank you all. 🙇‍♂️

 ## Contributing

 Annie is an open source project and built on the top of open-source projects.
 If you are interested, then you are welcome to contribute.
 Let's make Annie better, together. 💪